 - If providing support to those in your community involving payment, for example buying essential goods, follow government advice on keeping records and receipts for any money handled.

 We know that abuse, conflict and violence can escalate when families face greater pressure and stress, and the need to limit social contact and stay at home (including due to self-isolation requirements) can cause anxiety for those who feel at risk.
 The current situation disrupts routines and behaviours, both positively and negatively and it is important to be aware of how the tension can escalate to violence and abusive behaviours between families, parents and children.
 Over the last year, the National Domestic Abuse Helpline has seen a 60 per cent increase in calls and faith groups may be one of the first supports that people turn to in times of need.

 What can you do?

 - If you become concerned that someone in your community is experiencing domestic abuse, contact your organisation’s safeguarding officer for support.
 If you think someone may be in immediate danger, call the police on 999.

 - For those working within your organisation, or providing community volunteering during this time, make training or advice accessible that will help them to identify and support those who may be at risk.

 - Signpost individuals within your community to resources of support, for example SafeLives.
 Consider ways to do this that will not alert the potential abuser and so put victims or survivors at further risk, for example through links on your organisation’s website.

 - Consider how, with a reduction in opportunities to seek one-to-one support in light of current restrictions, victims could contact your safeguarding officer directly and confidentially, for example sharing work contact details.

-- Make victims aware that any order to stay at home does not apply to those escaping danger or harm, and this includes domestic abuse and violence.
+- Make victims aware that any requirement to stay at home (including self-isolation) does not apply to those escaping danger or harm, and this includes domestic abuse and violence.